 Note: Always do a small patch test on a leaf.

 10. Mosquito Repellant

 Indoor plants act as a perfect place to shelter mosquitoes.
-Spray neem oil around the plants to repel mosquitoes.
+Spray neem oil around the plants and areas where you spot them to repel mosquitoes.

 Recipe: Mix 2 ml neem essential oil in 100 ml coconut or other carrier oil and apply it to the exposed skin.
 Read the details here.